Nina Dobrev’s Close-Up Bikini Snap Rocks Instagram: ‘Sun’s Out, Buns Out’

 “Now I get why Damon was so in love with Elena,” one Vampire Diaries fan quipped.

-As previously reported by The Inquisitr, Dobrev was seen earlier this month rocking a similar yellow bikini, however that one sported a gingham pattern.
+As previously reported by The Inquisitr, Dobrev was seen earlier this month rocking a similar yellow bikini, but that one sported a gingham pattern.

 “You’re happier when your body is full, your brain functions better, and you’re a nicer person.
 I would get hangry, I think, because I was so busy running around that I wasn’t the best version of myself,” Dobrev told the outlet of her previous diet mistake.